gatherworkshops/Building-the-Web/_slides/workshop/layoutbuilder/layout-header-css.md

 title: layout-header-css
 section: layoutbuilder
 layout: slide
-class: default-slide
+class: centered-slide

 notes: |
   Our sample styles show how you can add a background colour to your header, change the text colour, and get the stuff inside the header to be pushed away from the edges a bit.

-  You don't have to have a background colour on your header if you don't want to - you can just delete that line completely!
+  You don't have to have a background colour on your header - if you want to get rid of it, just delete that line completely!

 ---

-## Header Styles
+## Header Design

-Add some style to our `header` container.
+Add to your `style.css`:

     .page-header {
         background-color: #222222;
         color: #FFFFFF;
         padding: 20px;
     }

+This code will give your header a dark grey background,<br>
+white text and 20px of spacing around the inside edge.